-1. Do not try to embrace the immensity
+1. Don't try to embrace the immensity

-1. Prepare to read
+1. Prepare to Read

 1. Use while reading with a simple pencil